CarloNicolini/carlonicolini.github.io/sections/science/_posts/2026-03-31-PLP-is-inference-time-approximation-of-free-energy.md

 \frac{\sum_{\tau \succ s} \pi_{\mathcal{D}}(\tau \mid s)^2 \Phi(\tau)^2}{Z(s)^2}.
 $$

-So $C_2(s)$ is the second moment of the normalized continuation law.
+So $$C_2(s)$$ is the second moment of the normalized continuation law.
-Equivalently, it is the probability that two independent replicas drawn from the target downstream of $s$ land on the same continuation.
+Equivalently, it is the probability that two independent replicas drawn from the target downstream of $$s$$ land on the same continuation.
 In statistical-physics language it is an inverse participation ratio, and in information-theoretic language it is the order-2 collision probability:

 $$